bsshin71/awsutils/README.md

 ## s3load2redshift-src
-when the new object is uploaded to s3 bucket , it's event transfer to  AWS SQS this loader program polling the new event from the queue of AWS SQS, and when it receives new event then loader program upload it to redshift with using 'copy from xxx' command
+when the new object is uploaded to s3 bucket , it's event be transfered to  AWS SQS this loader program polling the new event from the queue of AWS SQS, and when it receives new event then loader program upload it to redshift with using 'copy from xxx' command
 ![](https://img1.daumcdn.net/thumb/R1280x0/?scode=mtistory2&fname=https%3A%2F%2Fblog.kakaocdn.net%2Fdn%2FRohEO%2Fbtrhw8VKV4u%2FCqEY7q7QjKnXcVFJsOZoP1%2Fimg.png)